SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 In the following definitions the term <i>norm</i> will be used to mean the norm of a residual.

-The histor.dat file contains 10 columns of informaion labeled as
+The histor.dat file contains 10 columns of information labeled as
 <pre>
 Eq    N-i    T    dB    Ri/R1    Ri/R0    R/Ri    lsIt    dB    %t
 </pre>